 And students’ experiences in leader-run groups seldom prepare them to handle the intricacies they face when they collaborate in self-governing partnerships.

 In egalitarian ensembles, musicians must make shared decisions about repertoire, interpretation, rehearsing, concert presentation, and so forth.
 Inevitably, opinions diverge, and compromises need to be made, often in a hurry.

 In the end, a group’s success will rest on three things apart from each musician’s artistic and technical abilities:

 - The members’ interpersonal skills

 - The ensemble’s rehearsal and performance strategies

-In Chapter 6, therefore, I zero in on those three subjects.
+In Chapter 6, I zero in on those three subjects.

-I then delve into interpersonal skills by highlighting a number of rehearsal situations that egalitarian groups face, such as how members can resolve interpretive differences and handle criticism, and I illustrate ways in which musicians can achieve consensus, criticize constructively, and more.
+I then delve into interpersonal skills by highlighting a number of rehearsal situations that egalitarian groups face, such as how members can resolve interpretive differences and handle criticism.
+I illustrate ways in which musicians can achieve consensus, criticize constructively, and more.